JuanIrache/gopro-telemetry/readme.md

 - Presets to export to other formats (AE)
 - grouptimes appears to do things wrong
+- Starting time is different if filtering by stream?
+(GPS on hero7b sample)
 - Split longer than 3 arrays in mgjson
 - Comment new preset modules ()
 - Document presets